stephbuon/faha-2022/README.md

 ```

 ## Data
-While students are encouraged to discover archives that match their interests, we provide access to three pre-curated data sets:
+While students are encouraged to discover archives that match their interests, we provide access to three pre-curated data sets that can be downloaded onto your computer:

 - [The U.S. Congress, 2002-2022]()
 - SIMON
 - DAVID

 ### About the U.S. Congress Data Set
-(enter)
+Two decade-length subsets
+Just 2021 and just 2001.

 ### About enter
 (enter)